angomezu/Financial-Analytics-DSS/README.md

 print("\n Unique 'ESG Risk Percentile' values (first 10):") print(df_esg['ESG Risk Percentile'].unique()[:10])

+# Main Finding:
+#
+# Large Data Gaps.
+This file is missing a lot of data.
+Out of 503 companies, 73 are missing all primary ESG data (Total ESG Risk score is 430 non-null).
+This is a major limitation (503 - 430 = 73).
+These NaN values are not errors, but they confirm a large portion of the companies are "Not Rated."
+#
+# Main Finding: Dirty Text Columns.
+The unique outputs confirm our cleaning plan is necessary.
+#
+# Controversy Level: The values are verbose (e.g., 'Moderate Controversy Level').
+We must strip the "Controversy Level" suffix.
+#
+# ESG Risk Percentile: This is an object (text) column, not numeric (e.g., '50th percentile').
+We will have to extract the number.
+#
+# Cleanup and Redundancy:
+#
+# Redundant Columns: The result shows Name and Sector columns, however our df_financials file already has these.
+Since df_financials is our base table (our "source of truth"), the Name and Sector in this file are redundant.
+We will drop them to prevent a merge conflict (which would create Name_x, Name_y columns).
+#
+# Useless Columns: Address, Full Time Employees, and Description are useless for our KPIs.
+They're long text fields we can't score or filter on, so they will be dropped.
+#
+# Useful Column: Industry (e.g., "Solar") is not in the financial file and is not redundant.
+It's valuable data for user filtering, so we will keep this column.
+#
+# File Mismatch: This file has 503 entries; the financial file has 505.
+This confirms our LEFT JOIN strategy is correct.
+The two companies from the financial list that aren't in this file will correctly show NaN for all ESG fields.

+# #### ***Null Value Analysis (Pre-Transform)***

 print("\nFinancials Nulls:")
 print(df_financials.isna().sum())

 print("\nESG Nulls:")
 print(df_esg.isna().sum())

+# Financials (df_financials): The nulls are exactly as we thought.
+They are minor and acceptable: 2 nulls for Price/Earnings and 8 for Price/Book.
+This show incomplete data, but not a big issue.
+#
+# ESG (df_esg): This confirms the major data gap.
+The key KPI columns (Total ESG Risk score, Environment Risk Score, Controversy Level, etc.) are all missing 73 records.
+This is the "Not Rated" group we identified.
+#
+# It also shows that Controversy Score is in even worse shape, with 100 nulls.
+This just reinforces that the ESG data is spotty, but it doesn't change our plan.

+# #### ***Simulate Proprietary Data (df_proprietary)***

 print("Simulating Proprietary Data")